jaruiz/vhdl_samples/README.md

 =================

-This repository contains VHDL code samples meant to be shown to potential employers; unless you are one, this repository is unlikely to interest you.
+This repository contains VHDL code samples meant to be shown to potential employers; unless you are one, the contents of this repository are unlikely to interest you.

-These samples are meant to complement the open-hardware project smentioned in my resume.
-They are not a big thing but they do showcase some skills:

-1.- I can turn an algorithm description into logic.
+These samples are a complement to the open-hardware projects mentioned in my resume.
+They are not very remarkable but at least they do show that I can turn an algorithm description into decent logic, or so I think.
-2.- I enjoy doing it.

 The source for each module includes some implementation and usage details that